-Jane Marcet (pronounced marset, not market) was born in London on the very first day of the year 1769.
+Jane Marcet (pronounced marSAY) was born in London on the very first day of the year 1769.
 She was the daughter of the wealthy Swiss banker Anthony Francis Haldiman and his wife Jane.
 She was home-schooled.
-In 1799, she married Alexander Marcet, a medical doctor who was Swiss.
+In 1799 she married Alexander Marcet, a Swiss medical doctor.
 The couple lived in London.
 Alexander, who was interested in chemistry, became a Fellow of the Royal Society and had a home-laboratory built.

-Increasingly, Jane became as interested in chemistry as her husband.
+Jane became increasingly interested in chemistry.
 She began attending lectures at the Royal Institution given by eminent chemists such as Humphry Davy.
 She found these lectures confusing.
-Why? she wondered.
+Why was this? she wondered.

 Discussing the lectures with other attendees, she realized she was not alone in her confusion.
-She performed experiments at home and was able share her thoughts with her husband, who had been formally educated in chemistry, and understood her difficulties.
+She performed experiments at home and shared her thoughts with her husband, who had been formally educated in chemistry and understood her difficulties.

 Mrs Marcet decided to learn enough to write about chemistry in such a way that everyone who wanted to understand the subject could understand it.